binipringle/intro-to-dh/_texts/3-html-css.md

 # Links

 Links are the foundation of the World Wide Web, and thus are an important component of most websites.
-By hyperlinking text, you can move between the different webpages on your site (sometimes in the form of a menu or navigation bar), or connect to other resources or information on other websites.
+Hyperlinks are not only used for the internet, however.
+They are also used to connect pages to one another on a local site.
+By hyperlinking text, you can move between the different webpages on your site (sometimes in the form of a menu or navigation bar).

 The `<a>` tag, or **anchor tag**, creates a link to another document.
-You can use the `<a>` tag to link to other documents or webpages you created for the same site or to documents located elsewhere on the web.
+You can use the `<a>` tag to link to other documents you created.

-## Option one: relative links
+## Oprion one: relative links

 Relative links take the current page as an origin point and search for other files within the same folder or directory.
 This method is useful for creating links to pages within your own site.